 I'm so disgusted with the way American handled this.
 It's bad enough that I had to spend my last day on vacation stuck in my room on the phone with them instead of seeing Austin.
 It's even worse that they bumped us off of our original flight without alerting us.
 It's BEYOND inexcusable that the solution to THEIR screw up be for me to pay MORE money to get home.

-Review about: American Airlines Flight.
+Product or Service Mentioned: American Airlines Flight.

 Monetary Loss: $1000.